-All campus visitors during normal business hours should be directed to the receptionist in the Main Building in order to receive a dated temporary visitor badge.
+All campus visitors (defined as prospects, vendors, family, and friends) during normal business hours are required to check in with the receptionist in the Administrative Building on the Main Campus and show photo identification, to receive a dated temporary visitor badge.
 The visitor badge is without a photo but should be worn and clearly displayed.